douglasjsellers/book-finder/README.md

 `bundle exec ruby bin/analyze_a_to_read_shelf.rb 36167974 https://hawaii.overdrive.com https://lapl.overdrive.com`

 Will run an analysis on your to-read shelf but look at two different overdrive libraries to see what the availability looks like.

+### Just Library Information
+The slowest part of this whole process is determing the kindle price and the kindle unlimited availability.
+I have found that, mostly, knowing the kindle price is unnecessary.
+Mostly you are focused on finding books on overdrive.
+If that is all you want it is actually faster to use
+`bundle exec ruby bin/analyze_a_to_read_shelf_for_overdrive.rb <GOODREADS USER ID> <OVERDRIVE LIBRARY URLS>`

+This will just scan the libraries and output the library information.

 ## A Note on Multiple Library Cards